 The summary of these survey results can now be used as proof that a real disparity of broadband speeds exist within Grimsargh and the Parish Council can now illustrate the problem to BT, Virgin Media, Sky and any other broadband supplier which we lobby.
 We do have a distinct advantage in Grimsargh in that the Ribbleton Telephone Exchange, which feeds Grimsargh, also feeds Red Scar Industrial Estate, Roman Way Industrial Estate and Millennium City Park.
 As these business centres continue to grow and attract additional business, those resident businesses will demand greater broadband provision from suppliers such as BT which will hopefully mean the upgrade of infrastructure and thus have a positive effect on our own villages’ broadband speeds.

-The Parish Council continue to work towards improving broadband provision for all areas of Grimsargh and will start to work more closely with neighbouring villages whom are also experiencing similar issues (ie. Cottam, Goosnargh, Woodplumpton).
+The Parish Council continue to work towards improving broadband provision for all areas of Grimsargh and will start to work more closely with neighbouring villages who are also experiencing similar issues (ie. Cottam, Goosnargh, Woodplumpton).
 Working collaboratively and with Preston Council and Lancashire County Council, it is hoped to utilise Lancashire County Council’s new IT Strategic Partner, namely BT, to improve broadband speeds and push towards new technology such as superfast Fibre optic broadband To The Home.
-Grimsargh Parish Council is also encouraged to hear of new and emerging companies whom are starting to offer high speed wireless broadband to areas of the Ribble Valley including Grimsargh.
+Grimsargh Parish Council is also encouraged to hear of new and emerging companies who are starting to offer high-speed wireless broadband to areas of the Ribble Valley including Grimsargh.

 Finally, if any resident and, especially, any self-employed business resident in Grimsargh experiences real issues relating to poor or no broadband coverage, please contact Councillor Ellis or any Parish Councillor and we shall endeavour to assist where we can.